hlavacs/ViennaGameAILibrary/README.md

 ```
 Both ```navmeshWidth``` and ```navmeshHeight``` need to be positive integers.
 The third line describes the pattern of the navigation mesh, where ```w``` is a walkable area and ```o``` is an obstacle.
 Make sure that the number of characters are equal to ```navmeshWidth``` * ```navmeshHeight```.

 There is also the option to save a randomly generated navmesh.
-This can be done by calling ```saveToFile(const std::string& filepath)``` (*ViennaGameAILibrary* : 453-466) and by passing a filepath.
+This can be done by calling ```saveToFile(const std::string& filepath)``` (see lines 763-776) and by passing a filepath.
 If the file doesn't exist, it will be created automatically.

 - Create start and end positions for the A* algorithm